BOJ's Kuroda says Japan on way to beating deflation

 Speaking at a Bretton Woods Conference before a weekend meeting of the International Monetary Fund and World Bank, Kuroda said the mix of faster Japanese growth, rising inflation expectations and low long-term interest rates show the economy "is steadily moving toward overcoming deflation."

-Aiming to revive the economy after decades of falling prices and stagnant growth, the Bank of Japan launched an aggressive course of monetary easing in April, pledging to pour about $1.4 trillion into the financial system by the end of next year.
+Aiming to revive the economy after decades of falling prices and stagnant growth, the Bank of Japan launched an aggressive course of monetary easing in April, pledging to pour about $1.4 trillion (876.3 billion pounds) into the financial system by the end of next year.

 (Reporting By Steven C. Johnson and Emily Stephenson; Editing by Chizu Nomiyama)